twilightscapes/memegenes-old/src/content/pages/index.md

 clicktoplay: true
 liarliar: false
 bumpertext: "These guys were bros"
+marate: SICK
+viewerwarning: You may lose brain cells after viewing this
-marating1: YB
+marating1: SP
-marating2: SS
+marating2: LS
-marating3: LH
+marating3: PH
-marating4: AL
+marating4:
-maratingtx1: Use your brain please
-maratingtx2: Spontaneous & Sporadic
+maratingtx1: Souless Perverts
+maratingtx2: Love Story
-maratingtx3: It's Humor - laugh
+maratingtx3: Political Humor
-maratingtx4: Adult Language
+maratingtx4:
 template: index-page
 youtubemute: true
 description: A rogue one, out there to change the world, one meme at a time.